Please enable JavaScript

 No plant currently has an effect powerful enough to control a severe autoimmune inflammation.
 Some may provide long-term support, but during a flare-up, corticosteroids remain essential.

 Everything depends on overall balance.
-An appropriate diet that is low in salt and simple sugars helps limit certain effects of cortisone.
-Regular monitoring is also essential, for example an annual ophthalmologic examination while taking hydroxychloroquine.
+A properly adjusted diet, low in salt and in fast-absorbed sugars, helps limit certain effects of cortisone.
+Regular monitoring is also essential, for example an annual eye examination while taking hydroxychloroquine.
 In addition, physical activity, even moderate, plays an important role in combating fatigue and muscle loss.

 Can homeopathy improve lupus?

-To date, there is no evidence that homeopathy influences the mechanisms of lupus or autoantibodies.
-However, some people find that it provides a degree of relief for stress or anxiety.
-It can therefore be considered a form of supportive care, but not a long-term disease-modifying treatment.
+To date, there is no evidence that homeopathy affects the mechanisms of lupus or autoantibodies.
+However, some people do experience a certain degree of relief with respect to stress or anxiety.
+It can therefore be considered a supportive measure, but not a disease-modifying treatment.

 Do spa treatments or thalassotherapy have any effects on lupus?

-They can provide genuine relief, particularly for joint pain and fatigue.
-Warm water helps relax the muscles and reduce stiffness.
-However, caution is needed: protect yourself from the sun, as UV rays can trigger flares, and choose moderate water temperatures between 32 and 35°C.
+They can provide real relief, especially for joint pain and fatigue.
+Warm water helps relax muscles and reduce stiffness.
+However, caution is needed: protect yourself from the sun because UV rays can trigger flare-ups, and choose moderate temperatures between 32 and 35°C (about 90–95°F).

-There is no miracle solution.
-However, certain beverages support the body’s well-being, including green tea, ginger herbal tea, and turmeric herbal tea, to name just a few.
-Be mindful, though, of certain products such as grapefruit or St. John’s wort, which can interact with medications.
+There is no miracle cure.
+Nevertheless, some beverages support overall health, particularly green tea and herbal infusions made from ginger or turmeric, to name just a few.
+However, be careful with certain products such as grapefruit or St. John’s wort, which can interact with medications.

 Type24 diagnostic